itzVort3x1/dns-spoof/README.md

 # dns-spoof
 Python script that allows you to spoof the dns requests.

+`You will have to launch MITM attack before you perform dns spoofing.`

 NOTE:
 <br />
 1) If you want to test it on the same system run the following two commands: